KLIM8D/passphrase/README.md

 /path/to/file 5` creates a password consisting of 5 words.

 # TODO
-* Since most services requires numbers/symbols in the password, it would make some sense to add these somewhere too...
+* Since most services require numbers/symbols in the password, it would make some sense to add these somewhere too...